Eklavya-11/PG-Extension/README.md

 # PG-Extension
 Extension i finished on May,2022 for pg

-Made a repo so i dont forgot about publishing this work.
+Made a repo here so i dont forgot about publishing this work on chrome.

 -------------

-Current version adds these features:
+Has a bunch of features, let state few:

 + Pokemon location guide
      - Access any map's spawn list without the need of visiting it